yeslogic/prince-docs/docs/prince-output.md

 Prince produces PDF files that are compatible with Adobe Acrobat and other PDF viewers.
 The output can be controlled in several different ways, addressing different aspects of the resulting files.

-For compatibility reasons, the PDFs are produced with a resolution of 96dpi.
+By default, PDFs are generated with the highest resolution possible.
 To change the resolution the PDF will be viewed or printed with, the command-line option [`--pdf-dpi`](command-line.md#cl-pdf-dpi) can be used.
-The value might affect media queries or image `srcset` alternatives that depend on resolution.
-It also affects the `-prince-filter-resolution` CSS property, when set to `auto`.
+This affects media queries or image `srcset` alternatives that depend on resolution, as well as the [`-prince-filter-resolution`](css-props.md#prop-prince-filter-resolution) CSS property:

+* `--pdf-dpi=auto`
+    - `@media` resolution treated as "infinite";
+    - highest resolution option chosen from the imgage `srcset` attribute;
+    - `-prince-filter-resolution` defaults to `96dpi` for compatibility reasons.

+* `--pdf-dpi=300dpi`, or some other value
+    - `@media` resolution treated as `300dpi`;
+    - appropriate option chosen from the imgage `srcset` attribute;
+    - `-prince-filter-resolution` defaults to `300dpi`.

+If the author specifies a fixed dpi for the PDF, Prince will attempt to respect that; otherwise it will treat it as "infinite resolution" (or "resolution independent"), while defaulting filters to `96dpi` for reasons of compatibility with browsers.
+If necessary, filter resolution [can be changed independently](graphics.md#filters).

 For the error and warning output log, please see [Prince Output Log](#prince-output-log).